Austin Gallery

 Pros

-• Dual top and rear access to camera compartment
+• Dual top and rear access — rare below $200

 Cons

-• Zippers feel slightly cheaper than higher-end bags
+• Zippers snag on interior liner and feel cheaper than $200+ competitors

-The integrated tripod holder is a standout feature at this price — many sub-$200 bags treat tripod carry as an afterthought.
-The recycled fabric shell signals that Manfrotto is thinking about sustainability without sacrificing durability.
-A 15-inch laptop slides into its dedicated sleeve, and the internal organization pockets keep memory cards and batteries within reach.
+The recycled fabric shell signals sustainability without sacrificing durability.
+15-inch laptop fits its dedicated sleeve.
+Internal pockets keep memory cards and batteries within reach.

 Capacity